Probabilistic enumeration and equivalence of nonisomorphic trees: Extensions

 For each $1/2 < \alpha < 1$ there exist constants $c,C>0$ such that for all $n \ge 1$ and all sets $\cE$

 \end{proposition} \begin{proof} Setting the first variable in a cycle index sum to zero means discarding all symmetries with no fixed point, hence

 Consequently, the fourth condition in the definition of subcriticality ensures that only an exponentially small fraction of symmetries of $\cC$ have no fixed-points.
 Furthermore, the concentration inequality for the number of fixed points in a symmetry of $\cC^\bullet$ was already obtained in~\cite{MR3853863} via branching process methods.
+The bound on the second order term in the asymptotics for the number of rooted graphs required to generalize Equation~\eqref{eq:second} follows readily from the square-root singular expansions given in~\cite{MR2873207}.
 Thus, the proof may be carried out entirely analogously as the proof of Theorem~\ref{te:main2}. \end{proof}